tuckerweibell/recipe/src/components/EzPage/EzPage.md

 ### Right sidebar

-Just change the order of the aside and main sections if you want a right sidebar layout.
+Section content is displayed in the order in which it is provided.
+To change the order of the layout, flip the order of the aside and main sections.
+The below example demonstrates a "right sidebar" layout.

 ```jsx
 <EzPage>